edigonzales/ili-vscode/ili2c/README.md

 # ili2c README

-This extensions uses a web service to compile an INTERLIS model file.
+This extensions uses a web service to compile, pretty print and diagrams an INTERLIS model file.

 ## Features

-Compiles the active file with an ili2c web service at https://ili2c.sogeo.services.
+- Compiles the active file with an ili2c web service at https://ili.sogeo.services.

 ## Requirements